4ubr3ypwd/google-destination-url/readme.txt

 = 1.1 =

 - Compatible with WordPress 3.9+
-- Fully integrated with current search field.
+- Fully integrated with current search field

 = 1.0.1 =